-- Based on Jhpiego’s successful implementation of the low-dose, high-frequency (LDHF) learning approach, the Ugandan Ministry of Health adopted LDHF as the preferred alternative training approach.
-With the Ministry, Jhpiego adapted the nutrition curriculum to use LDHF and helped roll out the process of cascading training from national to facility levels.
+- Based on Jhpiego’s successful implementation of the low-dose, high-frequency (LDHF) learning approach, the Ugandan Ministry of Health adopted LDHF as the preferred alternative training approach; LDHF was used to build the capacity of more than 5,000 health care personnel who attended more than 13,000 deliveries at Ministry of Health sites.

 Our Work in Uganda

 Performance Monitoring for Action Project (PMA)

 This four-year project, funded by the Bill & Melinda Gates Foundation, builds on the PMA2020 project, which used innovative mobile technology to support low-cost, rapid-turnaround surveys monitoring key health and development indicators.
 PMA is enhancing this survey platform to generate high-quality data and ensure that governments, donors, managers and advocates use this data to make decisions regarding family planning programs.
 In addition to scaling up the survey platform for more widespread use, this project supports expanding it to include additional technical areas.
 Co-led by Jhpiego and the Bill & Melinda Gates Institute for Population and Reproductive Health, this project is operational in several African and Asian countries, including Uganda.
 For more information, visit here: https://www.pmadata.org/countries/uganda.